mboleary/arsmachina.net/content/blog/2021-08-15_HowToUseRpi3WithRasPad3.md

 {{ iconleft(icon="alert-octagon", class="error-color-fg", content="<b>Warning</b>") }}

-<p class="error-color-fg">This mod has the potential to damage your raspad and the raspberry pi.
-Proceeed at your own risk.
+<p class="error-color-fg">This mod has the potential to damage your Raspad and the raspberry pi.
+Proceed at your own risk.
 I cannot take responsibility for you breaking your hardware.</p>

 The mod is actually quite simple. though the forum states that there's another method to fix this, we're going to take the bodge wire approach.